winitzki/scall/tutorial/programming_dhall.md

 The main difference between `Stream/map` and `Stream/scanMap` is that `Stream/scanMap` can accumulate information about previously transformed data items in the stream, while `Stream/map` can only transform one data item at a time.

 It turns out that `scanMap` is equivalent to `scan` at the level of types, as long as the parametricity assumptions hold.
-The equivalence "at the level of types" means that _all possible_ implementations of `scan` (satisfying appropriate laws) are in a one-to-one correspondence to all possible implementations of `scanMap`.
+The equivalence "at the level of types" (that is, a **type isomorphism**) means that _all possible_ implementations of `scan` (satisfying appropriate laws) are in a one-to-one correspondence to all possible implementations of `scanMap`.
 So, it is not an accident that `scanMap` can be expressed via `scan` and vice versa.

-The equivalence between `scan` and `scanMap` is analogous to the equivalence between the functions `foldLeft` and `reduceE` as proved in Chapter 12 of ["The Science of Functional Programming"](https://leanpub.com/sofp).
+The isomorphism between the types of `scan` and `scanMap` is analogous to the isomorphism between `foldLeft` and `reduce` proved in Chapter 12 of ["The Science of Functional Programming"](https://leanpub.com/sofp).
+In this book, we will not show the full proof, as the focus is on practical applications.

 ### Converting from the least fixpoint to the greatest fixpoint